-The appropriations in this section are subject to the following conditions and limitations:

-(1) \$15,744,000 of the education legacy trust account--state appropriation is to expand general enrollments by 625 student FTEs in fiscal year 2008 and by an additional 625 student FTEs in fiscal year 2009.
-Of these, 165 FTEs in 2008 and 165 FTEs in 2009 are expected to be graduate student FTEs.

-(2) \$6,975,000 of the education legacy trust account--state appropriation is to expand math and science undergraduate enrollments by 250 student FTEs in each fiscal year.
-The programs expanded shall include mathematics, engineering, and the physical sciences.
-The university shall provide data to the office of financial management that is required to track changes in enrollments, graduations, and the employment of college graduates related to state investments in math and science programs.
-Data may be provided through the public centralized higher education enrollment system or through an alternative means agreed to by the institutions and the office of financial management.
+- 16 The appropriations in this section are subject to the following 17 conditions and limitations: - \$15,744,000 of the education legacy trust account -- state appropriation is to expand general enrollments by 625 student FTEs in fiscal year 2008 and by an additional 625 student FTEs in fiscal year 2009.
+Of these, 165 FTEs in 2008 and 165 FTEs in 2009 are expected to be graduate student FTEs. - \$6,975,000 of the education legacy trust account--state appropriation is to expand math and science undergraduate enrollments by 250 student FTEs in each fiscal year.
+The programs expanded shall include mathematics, engineering, and the physical sciences. university shall provide data to the office of financial management that is required to track changes in enrollments, graduations, and the employment of college graduates related to state investments in math Data may be provided through the public and science programs. centralized higher education enrollment system or through alternative means agreed to by the institutions and the office of financial management. - 34 (3) \$85,000 of the general fund--state appropriation for fiscal

-(3) \$85,000 of the general fund--state appropriation for fiscal year 2008 and \$85,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for operating support of the Washington state academy of sciences, authorized by chapter 70.220 RCW.

-(4) \$100,000 of the general fund--state appropriation for fiscal year 2008 and \$100,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for operating support of the William D. Ruckelshaus center.

-(5) \$500,000 of the education legacy trust account--state appropriation is provided solely to expand the number of TRIO eligible students served in the student support services program at the University of Washington by 250 students each year.
+- year 2008 and \$85,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for operating support of the Washington state academy of sciences, authorized by chapter 70.220 RCW. - (4) \$100,000 of the general fund--state appropriation for fiscal year 2008 and \$100,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for operating support of the William D. Ruckelshaus center. - (5) \$500,000 of the education legacy trust account--state appropriation is provided solely to expand the number of TRIO eligible students served in the student support services program at the University of Washington by 250 students each year.
 TRIO students include low-income, first-generation, and college students with disabilities.
 The student support services program shall report annually to the office of financial management and the appropriate policy and fiscal committees of the legislature on the retention and completion rates of students served through this appropriation.
-Retention rates shall continue to exceed 85 percent for TRIO students in this program.

-(6) \$84,000 of the general fund--state appropriation for fiscal year 2008 and \$84,000 of the general fund--state appropriation for fiscal year 2009 are provided solely to establish the state climatologist position.

-(7) \$25,000 of the general fund--state appropriation for fiscal year 2008 and \$125,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for the William D. Ruckelshaus center to identify and carry out, or otherwise appropriately support, a process to identify issues that have led to conflict around land use requirements and property rights, and explore practical and effective ways to resolve or reduce that conflict.
+Retention rates shall continue to exceed 85 percent for TRIO students in this program. - (6) \$84,000 of the general fund--state appropriation for fiscal year 2008 and \$84,000 of the general fund--state appropriation for fiscal year 2009 are provided solely to establish the state climatologist position. - (7) \$25,000 of the general fund--state appropriation for fiscal year 2008 and \$125,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for the William D. Ruckelshaus center to identify and carry out, or otherwise appropriately support, a process to identify issues that have led to conflict around land use requirements and property rights, and explore practical and effective ways to resolve or reduce that conflict.
 A report with conclusions and recommendations shall be submitted to the governor and the chairs of the appropriate committees of the legislature by October 31, 2007.
-Work will continue after the submission of the initial report, to include continuing research and the development of financial and policy options and a progress report on fact finding efforts and stakeholder positions due December 1, 2008.
+Work will continue after the submission of the initial report, to include continuing research and the development of financial and policy options and a progress report on fact finding efforts and stakeholder positions due December 1, 2008. - (8) \$3,830,000 of the education legacy trust account--state appropriation is provided solely to expand health sciences capacity at the University of Washington.
+Consistent with the medical and dental